 - Marketing improvements such as labeling and packaging equipment, web design, etc.

-The Next Stage Grant program is sustained by donations from our generous market community and matching grants from CoBank.
+The Next Stage Grant program is sustained by donations from our generous market community and from CoBank.
 We are honored to be stewards of this program.